Jojeker/qcore/docs/backlog.md

 In progress

+- No 'atomic_cxchg_relaxed_relaxed in intrinsics' compile error

+- Phone interop
-- Handle session release request
+  -  PDU session release command should flow on SRB 2, not SRB 1

 - NGAP mode
-  - Test with srsRAN
   - clean up uplink pipeline
   - use different forwarding tables for NGAP vs F1AP
   - session release